JackCheeseBurger/CSC365-Final-Project/README.md

 - Players are eliminated after two losses.
 - There is a **Winners Bracket** and a **Losers Bracket**.
-- When a player loses in the Winners Bracket they are moved to the corresponding round of the Losers Bracket
+- When a player loses in the Winners Bracket, they are moved to the corresponding round of the Losers Bracket
 - The winner of each bracket meets in a **Grand Final**.

-### Swiss System
+### Swiss

-- Players are not eliminated, players win by score.
+- Players are not eliminated; players win by score.
 - Number of rounds is configurable.
-- Each round, players are paired with opponents who have a similiar score, without rematches.
+- Each round, players are paired with opponents who have a similar score, without rematches.
 - A standings table tracks points across rounds.

 ## Third-Party Libraries